Usage

 See taskfile.build/image for details.

-Instead of setting up a task file for every ptoject, you can also set up one and fallback to the local task file.
+Instead of setting up a task file for every ptoject, you can also set up only one with a fallback to the task file in the $PWD.

-First create symlink from your shell bin folder to the template task file.
+First create symlink from your shell bin folder to the task file template.
 It is recommended to use the $HOME/.local/bin/ folder.

 Create the symlink: